Skip to main content

 export IDW_SESSION_TOKEN="idwst_..."

-The token wraps the passphrase with PBKDF2 + AES-256-GCM.
-Unlike the raw passphrase, tokens are scoped (labeled), time-limited, and individually revocable.
+The token wraps the passphrase with Scrypt + AES-256-GCM.
+Tokens are scoped (labeled), time-limited, and individually revocable.

 2. Migrate Provider Admin Keys to Vault Passports